 (b) income from employment which represents holiday earnings outside of term time, maximum €4,500;

 (c) maintenance payments made under a legally enforceable arrangement to a separated spouse, as approved by the Revenue Commissioners that appear on your Statement of Liability, (formerly P21);

-(d) contributions to pension schemes and pension or retirement products, within the limits allowed by the Revenue Commissioners that appear on your Statement of Liability, (formerly P21) and
+(d) contributions to pension schemes and pension or retirement products, paid in the reference period only, within the limits allowed by the Revenue Commissioners that appear on your Statement of Liability, (formerly P21) and

 (e) overtime payments earned in the reference period (2020) that are not recurring payments.

 We may be able to confirm the amounts of these payments directly with Revenue on your behalf, however we will request documentary evidence from you where necessary, such as payslips or a letter from your employer.